wellington-brito/league/README.md

-# league
+# League
 A Flutter basic aplication  to practice dart language.
-This application will be connect to riot's API to get list of all champions of league of legends and show you details in the screen.
+This application will be connect to Riot's (riot games) API to get list of all champions of league of legends and show details in the screen.
+And verify if some summoner in this current match have played before matchs with you.

 ## Getting Started